triggermesh/aws-kinesis-channel/README.md

 ## Installation

-Cluster channel provisioner consists of several components: IBM MQ service to store events, channel controller and message dispatcher.
+Cluster channel provisioner consists of several components: channel controller and message dispatcher.
 Channel controller and message dispatcher must run together in the `knative-eventing` namespace

 You can install Cluster channel provisioner by applying `aws-kinesis-channel-provisioner.yaml` manifest: